hueyhe/ezscroll/README.md

 <!-- DESCRIPTION/ -->

-An easy tool that helps you to scroll the browser window with animation.
+A useful tool that helps you to scroll in the browser window with animation.
 Time to give up `window.scrollTo`!

 <!-- /DESCRIPTION -->